Mokhtar’s goal lifts Columbus to 1-0 victory over Atlanta

 Milton Valenzuela set up Mokhtar’s goal with a pass from the left side of the box to the center.
 He got off a shot despite being surrounded by three Atlanta defenders.
 Miles Robinson appeared to deflect the shot with his foot as goalkeeper Brad Guzan mistimed his dive and it went into the net.

 It is the midfielder’s second goal of the season and the tournament.
 He went off in the 44th minute after being injured.
+Columbus coach Caleb Porter said Mokhtar had a muscle strain in his right leg and would be limited for the next game.

 Atlanta United had two good scoring chances in the final 5 minutes but could not convert.
 Gonzalo Martínez’s free kick from just outside box went wide right in the 88th minute.
 A minute later, Anton Walkes’ shot from the left side of the box couldn’t find the far corner.